Company IT and operations leaders ranked digital transformation as the number one competitive risk in 2019.

 New startups and competitors born in the digital age come to market daily.
 And contact centers feel the mounting pressure of modernizing their customer experiences.
 Not to mention, keeping up with the textbook-sized list of transformation best practices.

 As you search for success stories to guide your path to change, your search results flood with lists of what to do and what not to do.

-But molding your contact center operations to the confines of best practices alone won’t place you on a pedestal above your competitors.
+But molding your contact center operations to the confines of digital transformation best practices alone won’t place you on a pedestal above your competitors.
 It will bring you to a customer experience plateau, at best.